 After braces are placed in the mouth, it is normal for the teeth to be sore for about 2 to 3 days.
 Tylenol or Advil/ Motrin will help relieve this discomfort.
 Some irritation to the cheeks and tongue is normal, but please call our office if you feel anything sharp poking you.

-Attached to your braces, elastics (rubber bands) exert the proper force that creates the right amount of pressure to move teeth, and correct your bite.
-In order for this force to remain constant, elastics must be worn all the time and changed a minimum of 2 times every day.
-Any time missed in wearing your elastics, will only make your treatment take longer, so make sure to wear them as instructed.
+Attached to your braces, elastics (rubber bands) exert the proper force that creates the right pressure to move teeth and correct your bite.
+For this force to remain constant, elastics must be worn all the time and changed a minimum of 2 times every day.
+Any time missed wearing your elastics will only make your treatment take longer, so make sure to wear them as instructed.
 Remove them only when brushing your teeth and when eating meals.
 Then put them back on immediately.
-If you forget to wear your elastics one day, don’t double up the next day – just follow your regular instructions.
+Don't double up the next day if you forget to wear your elastics one day – follow your regular instructions.